nwops/puppet-retrospec/README.md

 Dependency
 ============
 Retrospec relies heavily on the puppet 3.7.x codebase.
 Because of this hard dependency the puppet gem is vendored into the library so there should not be conflicts with your existing puppet gem.
-We also require facter and hiera as a result of some indirect puppet dependencies.
-If there are issues around loading facter or hiera then we may need to also vendor the facter and hiera gems as well.

 Install
 =============